wpeka/auction-software/README.txt

 == Changelog ==
 = 1.2.7 =
 * Update: Compatibility with WordPress 6.1
-* Fix: Fixed Minor CSS Issues
+* Fix: Minor CSS Issues

 = 1.2.6 =
 * Fix: Widget and Gutenberg blocks were not displayed correctly.